Liberal Arts

 Can we consider the French Revolution as the birth of the modern age?
 What caused this revolution, which transformed France from a monarchy into a republic?

 In this module, you’ll study the origins of the revolution and its impact on the French people.
 You’ll explore the experiences of ordinary people - and see how they lived under the Jacobin dictatorship and Napoleonic wars.
-And you’ll investigate how the French Revolution created a new form of politics - that endures today.
+You’ll investigate how the French Revolution created a new form of politics - that endures today.

 Along the way, you’ll learn about: